VismaConsulting/react-kurs/README.md

 ![Mockup of blog](https://dl.dropboxusercontent.com/u/488107/react/blog-mockup.png)

-We will also have a form for adding posts.
+We will also add a form for creating new posts.

 ## Fast Intro